Mike Gosling: Amateur career

-Gosling was originally drafted by the Minnesota Twins in the 14th round of the 1998 Major League Baseball Draft, but chose to go to college at Stanford University, where he graduated with a degree in Human Biology.
-In 1999, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.
+Gosling was drafted out of high school by the Minnesota Twins in the 14th round of the 1998 Major League Baseball draft but chose to go to college at Stanford University.
+In three years pitching for the Stanford Cardinal, he had a 10–7 record, a 4.40 ERA and three saves in 178 innings.
+He went 0–3 in the 2001 NCAA baseball tournament.